danijel3/PyHTK/README.md

 Simply copy the HTKFeat.py file to your project and use the MFCC_HTK class from within.
 The class is throughly documented.

-The HTK.py file isn't neccessary, but if you want, you can use it to compute the same features using the HCopy program which is a part of HTK.

-For a demonstration of its use, take a look at the contents of the python-test directory.
+Also look at some tests in the test directory.

 ## How does it work?

-Open the HTKFeaturesExplained notebook in the python-notebooks folder and play around with it.
+Open the HTKFeaturesExplained notebook in the notebooks folder and play around with it.
 Everythin is explained there.

 ## Who made this?